Who is this article for?

 - Select the Security tab and scroll to the Client Visibility section.

-- (Version 8.2 and later only) If necessary, deselect Inherit setting from parent to enable this organization to change this setting.
+- If necessary, deselect Inherit setting from parent to enable this organization to change this setting.

 - Select Visible or Hidden.